HL7/davinci-atr/input/pagecontent/spec.md

 **Precondition:**

 In order to discover the appropriate Group Resource (Member Attribution List) the Consumer is expected to know its own NPI and/or Tax Identification Number or Contract Identifier or Settlement Entity Identifiers.
 Producers and Consumers may exchange this information during the contract establishment.
 Similarly Producers may provide the name of the Group resource representing the Member Attribution List that can be retrieved by the Consumer.
-Note: Producers and Consumers MAY have a predetermined cadence on exchanging member attribution lists and this API could be invoked based on the cadence.
+Note: Producers and Consumers MAY have a predetermined cadence on exchanging Member Attribution Lists and this API could be invoked based on the cadence.

 **API: Discover Group using NPI and TIN**